avian2/gimp-plugin-onion-layers/README.md

 Layers](https://github.com/khalim19/gimp-plugin-export-layers) used to handle background layers.

-A good start is the setup shown below:
+A good start is the setup shown below (you can find it in the `template.xcf` file included in the repository):

 ![](figures/starting-layers.png)